 - Should have = should’ve

-Using contractions achieves a more conversational tone in your writing.
-You should avoid using contractions in formal or academic writing.
+Using contractions achieves a more conversational tone in your writing, so you should avoid using contractions in formal writing.

 These rules are simple, but mistakes happen.
 Run your writing through ProWritingAid’s grammar checker to catch any instances of missing or misused apostrophes.